Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 The signal coming from the antenna connector first goes through a low noise amplifier (LNA) and is then filtered by a bandpass filter and an image rejection filter.
 According to the datasheet, the image rejection is 65 dBc.

-A fractional PLL based frequency synthesizer generates the LO that is mixed with this filtered signal in order to downconvert it to a low intermediate frequency (3.57 MHz and 4.57 MHz are typical values for R820T dongles[¹]).
+A fractional PLL based frequency synthesizer generates the LO that is mixed with this filtered signal in order to downconvert it to a low intermediate frequency.
+The user controls the local oscillator's frequency directly through the parameters of the frequency synthesizer.
+This indirectly sets the IF frequency and whether low or high-side injection is used.
+3.57 MHz and 4.57 MHz are typical values for the IF of R820T dongles[¹] but it's essentially up to the driver implementation to choose what values to use (subject to the limits imposed by the parameters of the synthesizer and the IF filter).

 The frequency range that the RTL-SDR is able to tune to is determined by the range of frequencies that the frequency synthesizer inside the chip can generate.
-The R820T’s official range found in the data sheet is [42; 1002] MHz but the RTL-SDR community have determined that the real range is [24; 1766] MHz[¹] with a tuning resolution of 1 Hz.
+The R820T’s official range found in the data sheet is [42; 1002] MHz with a tuning resolution of 1 Hz but the generally agreed upon real range is [24; 1766] MHz[¹] as determined by the RTL-SDR community.
 In fact, using an experimental set of [drivers](https://github.com/mutability/rtl-sdr/) this frequency range has been extended as far as [13; 1864] MHz with the upper limit having some variability depending on the dongle used.

 Finally once at the intermediate frequency the signal is again filtered and goes through a variable gain amplifier (VGA).
 The IF filter is usually more selective than the RF since that is the point of superheterodyne architectures.
 In the case of the R820T it is composed of a low-pass filter and a high-pass one that can be configured to have a bandwidth as low as 300 kHz[²](http://lists.osmocom.org/pipermail/osmocom-sdr/2015-February/000019.html).
 Its "standard values" however are either 6, 7 or 8 MHz since these are the bandwidths used by DVB-T signals.

 There are overall 3 gains in the tuner that can be controlled via external configuration: the LNA, the mixer and the VGA.
 These gains can be set manually although their precise values are absent from the datasheet.
 They can also be set automatically via automatic gain control (AGC) in order to optimize the signal to noise ratio (SNR).
 The LNA and mixer have a power detector at their outputs which is used to control their respective gains for this purpose.
 The VGA AGC is actually controlled via an analog input port to the tuner which is connected to a power detector in the RTL2832U.

-A note on the E4000 chips is that these use a 0 Hz IF so in effect they're not implementing superheterodyne receivers.
-This has a notable consequence of producing a DC spike at 0 Hz.
+_A note on the E4000 chips is that these use a 0 Hz IF so in effect they're not implementing superheterodyne receivers.
+This has a notable consequence of producing a DC spike at 0 Hz._

 ### RTL2832U